Wahura/Gut_microbiota/README.md

       R2_fwd_primer     101        100      99     105
       R1_rev_primer  130595         94      92      91
       R2_rev_primer  130595         94      92      91
+In this dataset it is evident that majority of the forward and reverse primers the FWD primer appears in the forward orientation in the forward reads and in some of the reverse reads in its complement orientation.
+Similarly, the REV primer is also in its expected orientation.
+If the reverse primer matches the reverse in their reverse complement orientation, its important to replace the REV with its reverse complement orientation before proceeding.

+__Primer trimming__
+Primers here are trimmed using cutadapt.
+Other possible tools to adopt include trimmomatic.
+For cutadapt installation and usage guides folloe this link https://cutadapt.readthedocs.io/en/stable/index.html.
 ```
 #specifying the path to cutadapt on the server
 cutadapt <- "/opt/apps/cutadapt/1.18/bin/cutadapt" # change to the cutadapt path on your machine